Edgar-Donk/frothy-brew/docs/colour_picker/adding_alpha_result.rst

     The Alpha gradient with a red colour and 255 Alpha from paint.net

-Let us add the alpha (opacity) to our colour components.
+Add the alpha (opacity) to the colour components.
 As an example look at Opacity - Alpha in paint.net.
 The gradient is different from the RGB gradients.
 The alpha gradient starts from white and ends with the selected colour.
 At the white end are blocks of grey and white, while at the coloured end the gradient is full colour.
-The normal method to produce this effect is to create two images and combine them using the PIL alpha-composite method, as we saw before, using PIL is not so fast, and we can surmise with so many image manipulations it will be comparitively slow.
+One method to produce this effect is to create two images and combine them using the PIL alpha-composite method, as we saw before, using PIL is not so fast, and we can surmise with so many image manipulations it will be comparitively slow.
 It would pay to